WaltonMcD/Logical-Overlay/README.txt

 Spencer Howlett  - spencer.v.howlett@gmail.com
 Kevin   Conner   - kevcon@colostate.edu

-Java programs have been compiled on a CSU servern using Gradle.
+Java programs have been compiled on a CSU server using Gradle.
 The `gradle build` command can be used to compile a fresh build in the Homework-1 project directory.

 The Registry and Node programs can be started with the following commands.

-Registry:
-java -jar build/libs/Homework-1.jar cs455.overlay.Main server [Registry PORT] [n Connections]

-Registry Example:
-java -jar build/libs/Homework-1.jar cs455.overlay.Main server 46001 2
+Execute:
+To use the executable we have provided a script `start.sh`.
+To run the script...
+`./start.sh [NUMBER_OF_NODES] [CSU_ename]`
+`example: ./start.sh 10 janeDoe`

+-After running the script you will have 15 seconds to setup the overlay before nodes attempt to connect.
+-Highly recommend using ssh keys for using the script.

 You will be prompted to enter a command for the registry.
 The commands are as follows...
 `setup-overlay`              : This will start the server allowing nodes to connect.